How many days in Rome will be enough to see everything worth seeing?

-Another excellent location is Villa Borghese, one of the largest urban parks in Europe, the perfect combination of nature and art in Rome.
+A gorgeous park in Rome is Villa Borghese and it’s the perfect combination of nature and art.
 In its gardens, you might see sculptures, monuments, and fountains of famous artists from different eras.
 Here you’ll also find the Borghese gallery, one of the most important museums in Rome, which contains paintings by artists such as Raphael, Titian, or Caravaggio.

 Some other good places to visit the Baths of Caracalla, one of the largest and most spectacular ancient thermal locations; Circus Maximus, located between the Aventine and Palatine Mountains, once Rome’s largest stadium for chariot races; and Castel Sant’Angelo, a fortress on the right bank of the Tiber river, near the Vatican City.